Federal Financial Institutions Examination Council: Cybersecurity

 Then Comptroller of the Currency and FFIEC Chair Thomas J. Curry stated on May 8, 2014, that "helping to make banks less vulnerable and more resilient to cyber-attacks" has been one of his top priorities.
 In June 2014 FFIEC launched a new webpage on cybersecurity and announced that it was initiating a pilot for 500 member institutions that will focus on how these institutions manage cybersecurity and how prepared they are to mitigate cyber risks.
 This was a welcome development since the FFIEC had previously relaxed their own guidance regarding cybersecurity.
 In guidance released in 2005, the body created rigorous standards that were to be enacted by subject institutions by the end of 2006 regarding multi-factor authentication.
 The guidance called for strict measures to protect financial transactions that would combine biometrics with strong passwords and device fingerprinting, among other measures, as means of strong authentication.
 The document mentions biometrics fourteen separate times.
 The following year, the FFIEC released supplementary guidance that relaxed the strong authentication requirements, allowing institutions to add a "second authentication method" for layered security (not 2 factor authentication) – the supplement mentions biometrics only once.
 Many institutions discontinued more costly two factor and biometric security measures in favor of what the FFIEC guidance had come to refer to as layered security.
 By the deadline, fully one third of banking and financial institutions had not complied.
 When further guidance was released in 2011, it mentioned "strong authentication" only one time.

 On June 30, 2015 the FFIEC released the FFIEC Cybersecurity Assessment Tool to enable regulated financial institutions to assess their cybersecurity readiness.
 This tool may be used as a self-assessment.
 Regulators may also review the completed assessment during their examination.
+In August 2024, the FFIEC announced that it would remove the tool from its website on August 31, 2025.